Calvinjmin/JAMZ_BOT/README.md

 This bot is a simple example that is used for testing oper source code.
 It attempts to provide basic functionality to users on the Discord Application.

-Link that played a major role in setting up a basic Discord Bot: https://thomlom.dev/create-a-discord-bot-under-15-minutes/
+Link that played a major role in setting up a JAMZ_Bot: https://thomlom.dev/create-a-discord-bot-under-15-minutes/

 **Current Functions**
 - !kick (username) - Kicks the given user from the guild